ZhuiyiTechnology/nl2sql_baseline/README.md

 ## Experiment result

-We have run experiments several times, achiving avegrage 27.5% logic form accuracy on the dev dataset.
+We have run experiments several times, achiving avegrage 27.5% logic form accuracy on the val dataset.

 ## Experiment analysis